zhoup2020/turbulent/tur_dattonc/README.md

 See `test` for detail.
 + The file `test/test1.py` is for calculating '$\Delta S$' and visualizing the profile of '$\Delta S$'.
-+ The file `test/test2.py` is intended to test an example of merging different .dat files to produce a .nc file.
++ The file `test/test2.py` is used to test the correlation coefficients between the two turbulent quantities at the extremes and to perform visualizations
-+ The file `test/test3.py` is
++ The file `test/test3.py` is intended to test an example of merging different .dat files to produce a .nc file.
 ## Caveats and known limitations
 + File format restrictions:The program requires that the input file name must have a `.dat` or `.csv` suffix, and since we only used the `.dat` files automatically generated